bdcaf/vignetteEngineMake/README.md

 endef
 ```

-The name of the definition is unimportant.
+The name of the definition is currently unimportant.
 Additional
 `%\Vignette` options may be placed in this region as
 well.
 Two targets are expected - both need to have the
 same basename, but one with extension `.pdf` for weave